Priyanshh95/QuickChatter/README.md

 - **Storage:**
   - User accounts: `users.json` (local file)
   - Messages: In-memory (not persistent)

+## Security improvements added
+- Passwords are now hashed with bcrypt (via bcryptjs) before being saved to users.json.
+- Basic input validation added to auth endpoints.
+- Messages are sanitized/escaped on the server and rendered as plain text on the client to prevent XSS; a maximum message length is enforced.

 ## Notes
 - **No database required** — user data is stored in a local file